-- For heavy sweaty feet, wipe rubbing alcohol between your toes after a shower or bath to help dry them out.
+- For excessively sweaty feet, wipe surgical spirit between your toes after a shower or bath to help dry them out.

-- Deodorizing insoles and foot powders can help to absorb sweat and keep shoes fresh.
+- Deodorising insoles and foot powders can help to absorb sweat and keep shoes fresh.

 - Consider using a foot soap or deodorant – particularly in hot climates.

-Other treatments are available for people with heavy sweating or hyperhidrosis of the feet.
-For more information on how to stop sweaty feet, speak to your doctor or a professional medical adviser about how to prevent sweaty feet.
+Other treatments are available for people with excessive sweating or hyperhidrosis of the feet.
+For more information, speak to your doctor or a professional medical adviser about how to prevent sweaty feet.